Introduction to Star Fleet Battles: Description

-Introduction to Star Fleet Battles is a learn-as-you-play introductory game to help players understand the basic Star Fleet Battles rules.
+Introduction to Star Fleet Battles is an introductory version of the game intended to help players learn the Star Fleet Battles rules as they play.
 Through a series of six modules, new players ("cadets") are introduced first to maneuvering a small ship and firing weapons, and then to more complex systems.
 The cadet is then promoted to lieutenant and if the player can successfully negotiate the final module, "The Tholian Web", the player is deemed ready to participate in the full Star Fleet Battles game.

 The supplement includes a 48-page rulebook, nine starship diagrams, a hex map and 54 die-cut counters.

 Publication history

 Task Force Games published Star Fleet Battles in 1979, and reviewers quickly noted its extreme complexity.
-Seven years later, Task Force Games published Introduction to Star Fleet Battles, written by the original game designer Stephen V. Cole, as a means of teaching new players the various layers of complexitiy, one layer at a time.
+Seven years later, Task Force Games published Introduction to Star Fleet Battles, written by the original game designer Stephen V. Cole, as a means of teaching new players the various layers of complexity, one layer at a time.